sreehari/mongoid_socializer_actions/Readme.md

       include Mongoid::Sharable
     end

-You can now comment objects like this:
+You can now share objects like this:

     user = User.create
     photo = Photo.create

     user.share(photo)

-You can query for comments like that:
+You can query for shares like that:

     photo.sharers
     # => [user]